pallets/click/docs/utils.md

 ```{versionadded} 2.0
 ```

-To clear the terminal screen, you can use the {func}`click.clear` function that is provided starting with Click 2.0.
+To clear the terminal screen, you can use the {func}`clear` function that is provided starting with Click 2.0.
 It does what the name suggests: it clears the entire visible screen in a platform-agnostic way:

 ```